10 Dog Walking Tips Everyone Should Know

 Getting a front clip harness is the best investment I’ve made when it comes to making walks easier, even better than my favorite pair of sneakers.

 Just be sure to check for a clip on the front when shopping for a harness.
 My local pet store had about 10 harnesses, but they were all single back clip ones.
-I ended up buying the Pet Safe Easy Walk harness online and it’s been working great.
+I ended up going with the Easy Walk harness from amazon and it’s been working great.
 If you want a harness that will help keep your dog from pulling just be sure to search for “front clip” options.

 Keep in mind that the right harness won’t solve everything.
 You still need to devote time to training your dog to walk nicely, so here’s an awesome loose leash walking guide that will help get you started.